 Examples

-The Text.Contains is a Power Query function that is often used to provide information.
-It scans a text string and identifies if it contains a specified substring.
-An interesting facet of this function is its sensitivity to the case of the text, which can be controlled as needed.
+is a Power Query function that scans a text string to determine if it contains a specified substring.
+An interesting feature of this function is its sensitivity to the case of the text, which can be controlled as needed.

 Let’s break it down with a simple example: